-Trump goes after Dem in wake of Gorsuch comments
+Trump contradicts staffers on Gorsuch's comments

 - He said Gorsuch told him Trump's attack on a federal judge on Twitter "disheartening"

-Washington (CNN)President Donald Trump on Thursday accused Democratic Sen. Richard Blumenthal of misrepresenting Supreme Court nominee Neil Gorsuch's criticism of Trump, even though Gorsuch's own White House-appointed spokesman confirmed the criticism on Wednesday.
+Washington (CNN)President Donald Trump on Thursday contradicted his Supreme Court nominee's White House-appointed spokesman, accusing a Democratic senator of misrepresenting federal judge Neil Gorsuch's criticism of Trump even though the Gorsuch's spokesman confirmed the criticism.

+Sen. Richard Blumenthal, D-Connecticut, said Wednesday that Gorsuch told him he found Trump's attack on a federal judge on Twitter "disheartening" and "demoralizing."

+And within a half-hour, Gorsuch spokesman Ron Bonjean, who was tapped by the White House to head communications for Gorsuch, confirmed that Gorsuch used those words in his meeting with Blumenthal.

+That didn't stop Trump from firing off a shot against Blumenthal -- and at the same time raising questions about the coherence of the White House's messaging.

-"Sen.Richard Blumenthal, who never fought in Vietnam when he said for years he had (major lie), now misrepresents what Judge Gorsuch told him?"
+"Sen. Richard Blumenthal, who never fought in Vietnam when he said for years he had (major lie), now misrepresents what Judge Gorsuch told him?"
 Trump tweeted Thursday morning.

-Blumenthal on Wednesday said Gorsuch told him he found Trump's attack on a federal judge on Twitter "disheartening" and "demoralizing."

-And within 30 minutes, Gorsuch spokesman Ron Bonjean, who was tapped by the White House to head communications for Gorsuch, confirmed that Gorsuch used those words in his meeting with Blumenthal.

 Trump's dig at Blumenthal's military service is a reference to Blumenthal's past misrepresentations about his service during the Vietnam era.